AbolfazlAfshin/Geopolymer-AAC-MachineLearning-Optimization/README.md

 ## Dataset

-Dataset contains 2370 records covering 1226 unique mixtures compiled from 89 studies.
+The curated dataset contains 2370 records covering 1226 unique mixtures compiled from 89 studies.
 It is derived from the open alkali-activated concrete dataset published by Torres et al. (2023), with additional curation and the chemistry descriptors used in this study.